Larry Johnson (running back): Cincinnati Bengals

 In November 2009, Johnson signed with the Cincinnati Bengals for the prorated league minimum pay.
 Johnson served as backup to starting running back Cedric Benson.
 In the Bengals week 12 win over the Browns, Johnson rushed for 107 yards, his only 100-yard game of the season.

 Washington Redskins

 Johnson signed a three-year contract worth up to $12 million with the Washington Redskins as an unrestricted free agent on March 12, 2010.
 He played for former Denver Broncos coach Mike Shanahan.
 On September 21, 2010, Johnson was released by the Redskins.

 Miami Dolphins

+In July of 2011, Johnson went on a local radio station in Florida and predicted that he would be signed to the Miami Dolphins.

 On August 23, 2011, Johnson signed with the Miami Dolphins.
 On September 3, the Dolphins terminated Johnson's contract during final roster cuts.
 He rushed for 46 yards and one touchdown on 12 carries in the 2011 preseason.
 However, he was re-signed on September 8 after an injury to Daniel Thomas.
 He was released following the Dolphins' week 2 loss to the Houston Texans, when he ran the ball only once for a two-yard gain.